-The LNA consists of a single-ended voltage gain amplifier with differential outputs, and the negative output is externally available.
-For example, with a fixed gain of 8× (17.9 dB), an active input termination is synthesized by connecting a feedback resistor between the negative output pin, LO-x, and the positive input pin, LI-x.
-This is a well known technique used for interfacing multiple probe impedances to a single system.
-The input resistance is shown in Equation 1.
+The LNA consists of a single-ended voltage gain amplifier with differential outputs and the negative output externally available.
+For example, with a fixed gain of $8 \times (17.9 \text{ dB})$, an active input termination is synthesized by connecting a feedback resistor between the negative output pin, LO-x, and the positive input pin, LI-x.
+This well-known technique results in the input resistance shown in Equation 1.